matthias-ong/Chemistry-with-VR/README.md

 ## Introduction
 This project exports into an [**XRAuthor**](https://hub.docker.com/r/immersification/xrauthor) extension.
 Please follow the instructions on the Docker Hub to install XRAuthor first, alternatively, you may run this as a standalone app inside dist/app folder.
 Although you need to host a Python server locally for that.

 This projects creates a 3D VR scene in order to teach students about Chemistry, specifically synthesis reactions.
 The 3D scene takes place in a classroom, there is a video screen that plays a recorded lecture in the event the student get stuck.
-The main interaction area is where students will combine the molecules into H2O using what they learnt to apply their knowledge.
+The main practice area is where students will combine the molecules into H2O using what they learnt to apply their knowledge.
 Screenshots are shown below.
 **Tutorial area**:
 ![](https://github.com/ToM4tto/CSD3120-IPA/blob/main/screenshots/tutorial.png)
 **Practice area**: